 In this situation, two things are important: 1) compassion for your friend’s troubles and 2) your own integrity.
 Express both of these.
 Say “no” clearly, and repeat yourself using the same words, if necessary: “I’m so sorry that you are struggling right now, and I wish I could help.
 But I can’t lie for you.
 Integrity is really important to me.”

 “No” may be very difficult for your friend to hear—as difficult as it is for you to say.
 Stand your ground.
 Repeat your compassionate refusal as many times as you need to.
-By using the same words with each repetition, you indicate to your friend that you aren’t going to be influenced no matter how much pressure he or she lays on.
+By using the same words with each repetition, you indicate to your friend that you aren’t going to be influenced no matter how much pressure they lays on.